eddes/eddes.github.io/README.md

 The [full code](https://github.com/eddes/eddes.github.io/blob/main/SMT_pythermalcomfort.py) allows to produce following output, with a reasonable 0.15 [K] of average error on the prediction of the SET _versus_ the original one.

 ![Metamodel](/img/metamodel.png)

+## Go parallel

+Parallelism has become very affordable and easy over the years.
+[under construction]